teamniteo/handbook/2_Operations/security.md

 ## Syncing

-Syncing of data between the device and any other device/service needs to be performed in a secure manner.
+Syncing of data between the device and any other device/service needs to be performed securely.
 Syncing over USB, local wired or wireless network that is trusted is fine.
 Remember a coffee shop or other public wifi cannot be trusted.

 Syncing through Dropbox, iCloud or Google Sync is *not* allowed as that would mean that all the data is stored unencrypted on their servers.